lambdista/try/README.md

 String resultStr = resultTryStr.getOrElse("The integers you entered are not valid or the divisor is zero.");
 System.out.println(resultStr);
 ```
-In the previous example if you enter two valid integers with the second one--the divisor--being different from zero
+In this case if you enter two valid integers with the second one--the divisor--being different from zero
 then the code prints out `The result of division is: $RESULT`, where `$RESULT` is the division between the first
 and the second number.
 On the other hand, if you either enter non valid integers--such as a string--or the second
 number is zero then you'll get the message `The integers you entered are not valid or the divisor is zero.`